thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 Oh!
 Maybe they are distracting you from your normal routine while their scammers are busy working on their stuff.

 Yes!
 You not going about your normal routine is exactly what they want.
 Gotcha.
 Suckers.
-Today is the first weekend. *What is your normal routine?* You're just going to binge Youtube.
+Today is the first weekend. *What is my normal routine?* You're just going to binge Youtube.
 You do have plans to obsessively revise your blog post -- even though no one ever read it.

 Those are very innocuous things.
 But what else otherwise?